digital-land/digital-land/content/guidance/developer-contributions/index.md

 {{% /col-guidance %}}

 {{% col-guidance name="entry-date" %}}
-Enter the date the record was created, in the format yyyy-mm-dd.
-For 1 February 2019, for example, you should enter 2019-02-01.
+Enter the date the record was created, in the format `yyyy-mm-dd`.
+For 1 February 2019, for example, you should enter `2019-02-01`.
 {{% /col-guidance %}}

 {{% col-guidance name="start-date" %}}